xenoscopic/xeno/README.md

 To keep consistency, if you use the `xeno edit` command on a local path, it will simply open the local path in your editor.
-Thus, it is often convenient to alias the `xeno edit` command as something like `xen`, and use the `xen` command as a way to consistently launch your editor, both locally and remote.
+Thus, it is often convenient to alias the `xeno edit` command as something like `xen`, and use the `xen` command as a way to consistently launch your editor, both locally and remotely.

 Requirements